 - What can international development actors do to better support legitimate and effective states in fragile contexts and weak institutional environments?
 What are the conditions under which international assistance has been most and least effective?

-- Given standard international public health guidance, how and why have countries adopted similar and different Covid-response strategies?
+- Given standard international public health guidance, how and why have countries adopted similar/different responses to the COVID-19 pandemic?

 - Why have some countries been more effective than others in responding to the global pandemic?
 Does variation in state authority, capacity, and legitimacy help us to understand variation in response?